terrylinooo/shieldon/README.md

 ## Self-built

-If you would like to customize your own WAF, try the following step and checkout document for public APIs you can use.
+If you would like to customize your own WAF, try the following steps and checkout document for public APIs you can use.

 Here is a full example to let you know how Shieldon works and then you can manually implement Shieldon on your Web Application.